 205. Criminology

 (3)

 The causes, incidence, treatment, and prevention of crime and delinquency.

 206. Religion and Society

 (3)

 An investigation of the varieties of religious belief and practice; religious institutions and their effect upon the individual; how a society affects its religious institutions and how religious institutions affect society.

 207. Indigenous Civilizations of the Americas

 (3)

 An archeological and ethnological reconstruction of the rise of civilization in the Americas from the early hunters to the high cultures of Maya, Inca, and Aztec.
 Prerequisite, Sociology 108.

-Not offered in 1975-1976.
+^b On sabbatical leave, second semester, 1977-1978.

-210. Population
+210. Population (3

-(3)

 The composition, growth, distribution, and changes in population of the United States and other areas of the world.
-Offered in 1975-1976 and in alternate years.

 211. The Afro-American in the Social System

 (3)

 The relationship of black people in America to the social, political, and economic systems.
 Emphasis is placed on the genesis of black people in America with a focus on the black family and black relationships to various aspects of the social system.
-Offered in 1975-1976 and in alternate years.

 212. Social Stratification and Inequality

 (3)

 A survey of classical and contemporary theories and research dealing with the development and consequences of inequality in small groups and large societies.
 Topics include the emergence of hierarchies in groups, distributive justice and status consistency, class conflict, social mobility, and the relations between status and conformity deviance.

 306. Seminar in Community Planning

 (3)

 Readings and group discussion of the sociological, economic, political, and ecological dimensions of planning; supplemented by supervised field experiences.

-307, 308.
-Social Welfare as a Social Institution

-(3,3)

-Social welfare in modern America; historical development and current institutional nature; aspects of social agencies and social work as functioning in this system; consideration of programs designed to meet specific needs and problems; evaluation of the effectiveness of current programs; evaluation of social welfare and its future direction.
-Prerequisite, six semester hours of sociology.

 309. Penology and Correction

 (3)

 The examination of correctional treatment following the conviction of the criminal with emphasis on current philosophy and practice in prisons, probation, pardons, parole, and other correctional procedures.
 Prerequisite, Sociology 205.

 310. Juvenile Delinquency

 (3)

 A study of the causal conditions, prevention, and treatment of delinquency.
 Several field trips are made to local agencies to investigate ways in which society is dealing with the problem.

 313. Social and Political Philosophy

 See Philosophy 313.